IskXCr/CS202-CS214-Computer-Organization-Project/utils/readme.md

 - for usages of those utilities, please:
   - run with `-h` option if it is written in Python and with source code
-  - or refer to official document.
+  - or refer to the comment within. ***Functions inside the code are provided with detailed comments on how they operate.***

 ## ASCII Art Generator